TeamZombies/furne_frontend/README.md

 # Furn-E
 This Vue.js application uses the OpenAI API to generate images based on a user-provided description and presents the generated images for selection.
 Additionally, it displays product options based on those generated images.
+Meant to be used with our [Python backend API](https://github.com/TeamZombies/furne_backend_api).

 ## Application Workflow